tbyerly/agility2018-dhd/docs/class3/module1/lab1.rst

 ..
 NOTE:: When you first power up a F5 DHD device you would normally go through the steps of licensing, provisioning and basic set-up.
 We have licensed, assigned the management IP, hostname, NTP and DNS servers for you.
+Verify DHD and Jumpbox are showing same time.

 ..
 NOTE:: If you are familiar with the BIG-IP UI, You will notice the menus on the left are consolidated.
 This is an indication you are working with a DDoS Hybrid defender device.